Afetorisaac/Ella-s-Field-Trip-and-Report-Writing-Repo/README.md

-# Ella's Field Trip and Report Writing Repo
+# Field Trip and Report Writing Repo

 This repository contains the completed field trip report for Korle-Bu Teaching Hospital (Emmanuella Nana Ama Weir) and a minimal working prototype (Flask backend + static frontend) that demonstrates the procurement request workflow.